 An effective executive dashboard will only display metrics that need to be checked on a daily basis.
 That way, you can use your dashboards to drive decision-making and action.
 To determine the best metric to monitor from each department, think about what you want to achieve in the end.
 Keep in mind that a dashboard is supposed to simplify the data, so it’s important to refine KPIs to avoid scope creep.
 Meet with stakeholders in each department when defining KPIs, and consider having quarterly reviews to ensure their relevancy and utility.

 - Use charts that display snapshots

 The right charts and graphs will give you a quick, effective view of your performance.
 There are hundreds of chart types to choose from to give you a succinct snapshot of the organization.
 Below are two of our favorites:

 Traffic lights allow you to quickly and clearly see what areas are in need of attention.
 When the light is red, you know that an action needs to be taken immediately.
 When it’s green, you can focus on other problem areas.

 Gauges let you see where you are in relation to a target, which can help executives steer the direction of the organization to ensure those goals are being met.

 While a comprehensive top-level view is critical to an executive dashboard, drill downs provide more information when needed.
 Executives often have questions as to why certain metrics are the way they are, and drill downs allow you to pursue that curiosity down to the granular data level.
 This breakdown shows the information driving your metrics, providing a complete picture of where each level and department of your organization stands.

-Interested in finding an executive dashboard solution to suit your needs?
+Interested in finding the best executive dashboard solution to suit your needs?
 Try iDashboards for free.